 NATIONAL GAZPACHO DAY

-National Gazpacho Day is celebrated across the United States each year on December 6.
-Gazpacho is typically a tomato-based vegetable soup which is served cold.
+National Gazpacho Day, on December 6th, recognizes a flavorful soup that cooks serve cold.
+Gazpacho is typically a tomato-based vegetable soup.
 Originating in the southern Spanish region of Andalucia, Gazpacho is widely consumed in Spanish cuisine, usually during the summer months.

-The original Spanish recipe includes stale bread, tomato, cucumber, bell pepper, onion and garlic, olive oil, wine, vinegar, water and salt.
+The original Spanish recipe includes stale bread, tomato, cucumber, bell pepper, onion, and garlic.
+Other ingredients include olive oil, wine, vinegar, water, and salt.

 Following is the typical method of preparing gazpacho: